nv-dev-labs/bevy_easy_ui/README.md

 If you'd like to take one of these, the [integration checklist](#integration-checklist) below explains the wiring once the widget compiles.

+⚠️ | `bevy_ui_widgets` is still in active development, so the builder APIs can change as the underlying components evolve.

 ### Adding a new widget

 The crate follows a consistent pattern across all widgets — pick whichever existing widget is closest to what you want to build, then copy it: